 San Francisco, California, United States

-RECRUITINGProportion of participants with cognitive recovery based on the Postoperative Quality of Recovery Scale (PQRS) at multiple time points
+Feasibility and completeness of cognitive recovery assessment using the Postoperative Quality of Recovery Scale (PQRS)

 Participant satisfaction with sedation experience using the Iowa Satisfaction with Anesthesia Scale (ISAS)

-Participants will complete the ISAS to rate satisfaction with their anesthesia experience, including feelings of relaxation, comfort, and recall of surgery
+Participants will complete the ISAS to rate satisfaction with their anesthesia experience, including feelings of relaxation, comfort, and recall of surgery.
+The Iowa Satisfaction with Anesthesia Scale (ISAS) ranges from -3 to +3, with higher scores indicating greater satisfaction

 Surgeon Satisfaction with Intraoperative Conditions

-Measured via post-surgery surgeon questionnaire assessing perceived ease of surgery, patient cooperation, and need for additional sedation
+Measured via post-surgery surgeon questionnaire assessing perceived ease of surgery, patient cooperation, and need for additional sedation.
+The Surgeon Intraoperative Satisfaction Questionnaire uses a 6-point Likert scale (1-6), where 1 indicates very poor surgical conditions and 6 indicates excellent surgical conditions.
+Higher scores indicate better intraoperative conditions

 Time frame: Immediately after surgery